 This Quarterly Report on Form 10-Q, including this "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part I, Item 2, contains information that may constitute forward-looking statements.
 Forward-looking statements relate to expectations, beliefs, projections, future plans and strategies, anticipated events or trends and similar expressions concerning matters that are not historical facts, such as statements regarding our future financial condition or results of operations, our prospects and strategies for future growth, the development and introduction of new products, and the implementation of our marketing and branding strategies.
-In many cases, you can identify forward-looking statements by terms such as "expects," "potential," "will," "estimates," "outlook," "should," "may," "intend," "believes," "anticipates," "predicts," "plans," or the negative of these terms or other comparable terminology.
+In many cases, you can identify forward-looking statements by terms such as "expects," "potential," "will," "estimates," "outlook," "preliminary," "could," "may," "intend," "believes," "anticipates," "predicts," "plans," or the negative of these terms or other comparable terminology.
 The forward-looking statements are based on our current expectations and assumptions regarding our business, the economy and other future conditions and are subject to risks, uncertainties and changes in circumstances that may cause events or our actual activities or results to differ significantly from those expressed in any forward-looking statement.
 Certain of these risks, uncertainties, and changes in circumstances are described in the "Risk Factors" section of this Quarterly Report on Form 10-Q and in the "Risk Factors" and "Forward-Looking Statements" sections included in our Annual Report on Form 10-K filed with the SEC on February 17, 2017.
-Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future events, results, actions, levels of activity, performance or achievements.
-You are cautioned not to place undue reliance on these forward-looking statements to reflect circumstances or events after the date they are made.
+Although we believe that the expectations reflected in the forward-looking statements are on these forward-looking statements.
+Unless required by law, we undertake no obligation to publicly update or revise any forward-looking statements to reflect circumstances or events after the date they are made.